MayCXC/kink/README.md

   print "Input: "
   line = gets
   if !line or line =~ /^.*\D.*$/i
-    puts "Please enter a base 10 number with no spaces or separators." redo end
+    puts "Please enter a base 10 number with no separators or spaces." redo end
   # ...